Ricardicus/recurrent-neural-net/README.md

 Modify at will.
 Here is a container for training on the poetic edda:
 <pre>
-# Pulls an image that trains the network on the poetic Edda
+# Pulls an image that trains the network on the poetic Edda by default,
+# but can also train on your own, other data.
-docker pull rickardhallerback/recurrent-neural-net:1.0
+docker pull rickardhallerback/recurrent-neural-net:1.1
+# Run the image, training on the poetic Edda (default)
+docker run rickardhallerback/recurrent-neural-net:1.1
+# Run the image, training on your own file, in the current working
+# directory, say 'myfile.txt'.
+Storing model anew every 1000th iteration.
+docker run -v $(pwd):/data rickardhallerback/recurrent-neural-net:1.1 /data/myfile.txt -s /data -st 1000
 </pre>

 # Additional interesting stuff